All Episodes

 Girardi said he didn't think it was intentional.

-You know, usually if you think it's intentional, those benches are gonna empty and we're gonna have a brawl, right?
+You know, usually if you think it's intentional, those benches are going to empty and we're going to have a brawl, right?

 Yes.

-But I think again, i even even you know, uh you talked a couple comments were made about old school baseball.
+But I think, again, even, you know, a couple comments were made about old school baseball.

-Well, old school baseball is you throw up around a guy's head, there's gonna be retaliation.
+Well, old school baseball is you throw up around a guy's head, there's going to be retaliation.

-If you want to throw at somebody, you hit him in the back, you hit him in the in the butt, you hit him in the hip, uh, you know, in the ribs, but up around the head, whether it's intentional or not.
+If you want to throw at somebody, you hit them in the back, you hit him in the butt, you hit him in the hip, you know, in the ribs, but up around the head, whether it's intentional or not.

-And I think part of the thing Gerardi's thing was, you know, there is a three-batter rule, but the umpires could have ejected him.
+And I think part of Girardi's thing was, you know, there is a three-batter rule, but the umpires could have ejected him.

-And I honestly I think their manager probably wished they would have ejected him after two batters, but I I guess the umpires just decided to go with the rules that he's gotta face another hitter at the expense of the next hitter, who knows where the ball is gonna go.
+But I guess the umpires just decided to go with the rules that he's got to face another hitter at the expense of the next hitter.

-And that's I think that was what Girardi's point was.
+And I think that was what Girardi's point was.

-Hey, this guy's gonna hurt somebody, and but whether it's intentional or not, he's not trying it.
+Whether it's intentional or not, he's not tying it.

-I don't think he is, but he could hurt somebody if it ended a career.
+I don't think he is, but he could hurt somebody.

-Let's let's put an end to this right now.
+Let's put an end to this right now.

 And I think that's what his point was.

-I'll tell you an instance that scared the hell out of me in my life.
+I'll tell you an incidence that scared the hell out of me in my life.

-So I was at a Yankee game, and you know, I was sitting i if for example, you know the netting behind um home plate, right?
+So I was at a Yankee game, and, you know, I was sitting, for example, you know, the netting behind home plate, right?

 It goes to a certain length, maybe just a few feet beyond that.

-Next thing out of the corner of my eye, I see a ball coming right at my son, who was uh sitting on the other side of me and hit him in the face.
+Next thing out of the corner of my eye, I see a ball coming right at my son, who was sitting on the other side of me, and hit him in the face.

 A line drive.